Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

 increasing intake of protein
 stress management and relaxation techniques
 For women with symptoms that can’t be managed by these changes alone, medication and therapy may be necessary.

-Selective serotonin reuptake inhibitors (SSRIs) are generally regarded as the first line of pharmaceutical treatment for PMDD.

-Unlike SSRI use for major depressive disorder (MDD), research indicates that even low doses can significantly reduce symptoms and go into effect almost immediately.

-Birth control pills are also commonly used as a treatment for PMDD, but evidence of their efficacy is lacking.

-Although research findingsTrusted Source have been largely inconclusive, some women find that supplements and vitamins help relieve symptoms.

-Examples include:

-vitamin B6 (Pxridoxine)
-calcium
-chasteberry (Vitex agnus castus) magnesium ginger valerian
 Cognitive behavioral therapy (CBT) is also a sound form of treatment that can help you learn how to manage your mental and physical symptoms.

 Let’s recap